 In some situations it would be beneficial to meet with your harpsichord teacher online.
 If you wish to follow online lessons, you can contact the teacher of your choice directly and discuss the possibilities.

-Lesson time and place are arranged individually between student and teacher.
-This means maximum flexibility for both you and your teacher.
+Lesson time and place are arranged individually between you and the teacher.
+This means maximum flexibility for both of you.
 Choose the lesson package that suits you best.
 We offer one-on-one harpsichord lessons of 30 minutes, 45 minutes, and 60 minutes.
-Discuss all details about location, duration of the lessons during your trial harpsichord lesson
+Discuss all details about location, prices and frequency of the lessons during your trial harpsichord lesson.

 The earliest surviving harpsichords were built in Italy in the early 16th century.
 Little is known of the early history of the harpsichord, but, during the 16th-18th century, it underwent considerable evolution and became one of the most important European instruments.
 National schools of construction arose, notably in Italy, Flanders, France, England, and Germany; and highly decorated cases with painted lids became fashionable.
 Most of the great Baroque composers played or wrote for the harpsichord.
 By the middle of the 18th century the harpsichord had grown to a normal compass of five full octaves, three or more sets of strings and jacks, and often two keyboards.
 At this time it began to compete with the new pianoforte, which was capable of playing soft or loud according to the fingers' pressure on the keys.
 The harpsichord is incapable of this dynamic gradation and was overwhelmed in popularity by the piano.
 The revival of renaissance and baroque music in the past 40 years brought back an increasing interest in this instrument.
 Nowadays many excellent musicians perform frequently in baroque operas, chamber music concerts and solo recitals all over the world, using modern copies of historical instruments.